ruby-hyperloop/ruby-hyperloop.io/source/docs.html.md

 end
 ```

 Note that you should never redefine the `new` or `initialize` methods, or call them directly.
 The equivilent of `initialize` is the `before_mount` callback.
-For more information see [Component Specs and Lifecycle](/docs/component-specs.html).

 ### `React.create_element`